sentinel-hub/custom-scripts/sentinel-1/orm_index/README.md

 **Example 3**

-River waters enter into the Caspian Sea with higher concentration of algae, industrial pollutants and mud.
+River waters enter into the Caspian Sea, bringing a higher concentration of algae, industrial pollutants and mud.

 ![A3](fig/fig3.jpg)
 [Show in EO Browser.](https://sentinelshare.page.link/vpVp){:target="_blank"}